 You will be required to purchase a copy of Sam Kauffman's book AVID EDITING.
-Many of you will have already gotten this from CTPR 507, Production I, where you were required to have it for the Avid lessons you were given.
-You are also recommended to have my book, THE LEAN FORWARD MOMENT.
-I only recommend it, because I feel guilty assigning my own book as a required text - but I think that it is particularly valuable to this class, since the Lean Forward Moment and other concepts that I talk about in the book, form the core of this class.
+You are also required to have my book, THE LEAN FORWARD MOMENT.
+I feel guilty assigning my own book as a required text - but I think that it is particularly valuable to this class, since the Lean Forward Moment and other concepts that I talk about in the book, form the core of this class.
 It discusses, especially in its initial chapters, the concepts of loglines, scene analysis, the Rule of Threes, and the Lean Forward Moment, all of which will be major components of how we look at the editing process.
-There is a long chapter on editing, and I discuss THE GODFATHER in detail in the book, the same section of which we will probably screen the first evening of class.
+There is a long chapter on editing, and I discuss THE GODFATHER in detail in the book, the same section of which we will screen the first evening of class.